PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 ## Prerequisites

 First of all you need to create a new `WPF Application` solution and name it `TestClient`.
 After the solution and the project `TestClient` has been created, delete `App.xaml` and `MainWindow.xaml` files and its code behinds.
+Alternatively you can use the [MORYX Template](https://github.com/PHOENIXCONTACT/MORYX-Template).
 Open now the project properties and set the `Target Framework` at least to version `.NET Framework 4.6.1`.
 That's rather important because the `ClientFramework` assemblies do not support older .NET Framework versions.

 Manage Nuget packages on `TestClient` project.
 There install the following three packages: